Women we love: Martina Navratilova

-There’s no denying that Martina Navratilova is one of the greats of the sport of tennis, and probably one of the greatest LGBTQ athletes of all time.
+There’s no denying that Martina Navratilova is one of the greats of the sport of tennis, and one of the greatest LGBTQ athletes of all time.

 Inducted into the International Tennis Hall of Fame in 2000, by the time that Navratilova retired from competitive tennis – in 2006 – she had won 167 top-level singles titles and 177 doubles titles.
 She dominated tennis for decades.
 It was 35 years ago when she won the US Open to establish a winning streak of six Grand Slam titles in a row.

-Navratilova has also been an outspoken advocate of the LGBTQ community, but her statements in relation to Trans women playing sport has caused some debate.
+Navratilova has also been an outspoken advocate of the LGBTQ community, but her recent statements in relation to Trans women playing sport has caused some debate.